 Information sessions are offered at 10:00 AM and 2:00 PM, Monday through Friday.
 A visit to campus will consist of an information session with an admissions counselor and a tour of campus by one of our current students.
 A visit will last up to two hours.

 To register for a tour, contact the Office of Undergraduate Admissions, or visit their website.

 The College of Education graduate certificate programs, ranging from 12 to 18 credit hours, are designed to allow students to take courses in an area of specialization, enhancing their academic experience and expertise.

 Students may work toward a graduate certificate in addition to pursuing a master's degree; or students may enroll in stand-alone graduate certificate programs for the purpose of professional and personal development.
 All certificates require graduate school applications, even if already enrolled in a graduate program.

-If students are already enrolled in master’s degree programs, they must complete a Request for Approval to Add a Certificate form located on the graduate school webpage in the forms section.
+If students are already enrolled in master's degree programs, they must complete a Request for Approval to Add a Certificate form located on the graduate school webpage.
 An application fee is not required to add a certificate when enrolled in a degree program.

 All certificate students, even those enrolled in master's degree programs, must fill out the Graduate Certificate Graduation Application or the certificate will not be awarded.
 This form is located on the Office of the Registrar's webpage under the Requested Forms tab.